 NOTE: The agreement states that students must have a 2.7 G.P.A., pass the state-mandated skills examination (PRAXIS I) and must complete an interview process prior to being admitted into the SCSU School of Education.
 Students should consult with a faculty advisor regarding other specifics of this agreement.

 NOTE: Students should consult with their department advisor prior to selecting any courses for transfer.

-Specializations (listed on the following pages) include:
+Specializations (listed below) include:

 - Biology

 - Chemistry

 - English

 - Foreign Language

 - Mathematics

 - Physics